-Record Town closing its doors after 61 years
+Historic Fort Worth music store Record Town closing after 61 years

 "It's a historical landmark so we definitely want to preserve their historical landmark," Bill Mecke said.

 But the Burtons won't be too removed from their business, they'll retain an ownership stake in the store.
 Record Town is the third oldest record store in the state.
 So what made Record Town so unique?
-Well, it was the go to place for music lovers!
+Well, it was the go-to place for music lovers!
 Carrying vintage music staples like vinyls, cassettes and even 45's and 78's.

 "Vinyl records have made a massive combat in the last several years and people are collecting.
 We got some amazing albums, vinyl albums," Mecke said.